-Sometimes wounds can develop an infection.
+Sometimes skin tears can develop an infection.

 There are many ways to reduce the risk of infection.
 Your nurse will teach you how:

-- To perform hand hygiene by washing your hands or using alcohol based hand rub before and after you do your dressing - To keep your dressing supplies in a clean container and away from pets
+- To perform hand hygiene by washing your hands or using antibacterial hand rub before and after you do your dressing, - To keep your dressing supplies in a clean container and away from pets.

 Your nurse has been trained to recognize the signs of infection.
-Some kinds of wound infection are called Superficial Infections.
+Some kinds of wound infections are called Superficial Infections.